TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 - [Describe how to write an npm automation script.](https://peterxjang.com/blog/modern-javascript-explained-for-dinosaurs.html)
 - [Explain one of the main benefits of writing code in modules.](#module-knowledge-check)
 - [Explain "named exports" and "default exports".](#exports-knowledge-check)

+### Additional resources

+This section contains helpful links to other content.
+It isn’t required, so consider it supplemental.

+- [Watch this video about ESS6 Modules by Web Dev Simplified](https://youtu.be/cRHQNNcYf6s) if you find video lessons easier to absorb.
+It covers the same topics as discussed in this lesson.